 - Pour point: the maximum value for this should be -6° Celsius.

-Other tests for resistivity, dissolved gases, oxidation stability, and interfacial tension should also be conducted in a periodic fashion.
+Tests for resistivity, dissolved gases, oxidation stability, and interfacial tension should also be conducted periodically.